-Note: It is important to remember that before installing the drivers included in the kit, you must first load or install your operating system.
-The motherboard natively supports 64bit versions of Windows 10.
+Note: It is important to remember that before installing the driver CD that is shipped in the kit, you must first load or install your operating system.
+The motherboard natively supports 64bit versions of Windows 10, and has Legacy operating system support for 32bit and 64bit versions of Windows XP, Vista, 7, and 8/8.1 through the ASMedia SATA controller.

-The kit comes with a USB flash drive that contains utilities, drivers, and additional software.
+The kit comes with a CD that contains utilities, drivers, and additional software.

-The USB flash drive that has been shipped with the EVGA Z390 DARK Motherboard contains the following software and drivers:
+The CD that has been shipped with the EVGA X299 Dark Motherboard contains the following software and drivers:

 - Chipset Drivers

 - Audio Drivers

-- EVGA NU Audio Drivers
+- RAID Drivers

-- □ RAID Drivers
+- LAN Drivers

-- □ LAN Drivers
+- □ USB 3.1 Drivers

-- ME Drivers
+- □ ME Drivers

 - EVGA E-LEET X

 - User's Manual